-7.2.10 Structural Detail Drawings
+6.2.10 Structural Detail Drawings

-- 1.1 Provide structural detail drawings to fully portray the required structural work. - 1.2 Standard details may be utilized to represent structural features and elements used on a repetitive basis.
+- 1. Requirement - 1.1 Provide structural detail drawings to fully portray the required structural work. - 1.2 Standard details may be utilized to represent structural features and elements used on a repetitive basis.
 Details used in this way must be carefully worked out, fully detailed and totally applicable to each location where they are to be specified.
-Standard details may apply to concrete profiles or reinforcement arrangements, and shall be drawn to a large scale.

-- 2.1 Elevations, sections, and details are to be at an appropriate scale to portray the relationship of structural elements to each other and their interconnection(s).
+Standard details may apply to concrete profiles or reinforcement arrangements, and shall be drawn to a large scale. - 2.
+Content - 2.1 Elevations, sections, and details are to be at an appropriate scale to portray the relationship of structural elements to each other and their interconnection(s).
 Sections and details are to be in sufficient number to show all non-typical conditions, their locations and extent. - 2.2 Use typical details where appropriate, however, care should be taken to determine that details noted as "typical" are applicable to the condition being portrayed and that their locations and extent are explicit. - 2.3 Include on the structural drawing set, graphically or by notes: - a) Grid line dimensions and structurally derived dimensions - b) Expansion, construction and control joint locations and details - c) The lateral load resisting system - 2.4 Cross-sections provide a general impression of the entire vertical structure.
 Show all major dimensions and levels.
 Complicated profiles etc. may remain undimensioned; these are shown by local section prepared with the main plan layouts.
-The elevation of background walls and columns are often included to increase impression. - 2.5 Show elevation of the key components.
+The elevation of background walls and columns are often included to increase impression. - 2.5 Show elevation of the key components. - 3.
+Format: - 3.1 Scale: - a) Recommended: 1:20 - b) Maximum: 1:50

-3. Format:

-7.2.11 Miscellaneous Component Detail Drawings
+6.2.11 Miscellaneous Component Detail Drawings

-- 1.1 Detail drawings shall include, but not be limited to: - a) Access hatch configuration, including dimensions, direction of swing and handle location, sill configuration, and materials - b) Concrete embeds such as studded anchor plates and angles to support masonry veneers, beams, slabs and girders.
+- 1. Requirement - 1.1 Detail drawings shall include, but not be limited to: - a) Access hatch configuration, including dimensions, direction of swing and handle location, sill configuration, and materials - b) Concrete embeds such as studded anchor plates and angles to support masonry veneers, beams, slabs and girders.
 Provide top of studded anchor plate elevations for all locations. - c) Monorail hoists, bridge cranes, large diameter piping supports, structural steel stair cases in stairwells, etc. - d) Guardrail, ladder, and gate details including dimensions and detailed layout